MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 ### Publishing to GitHub Packages

-You can use the **Credential** or **ApiKey** parameter of the `Publish-PSResource` cmdlet to publish packages to a GitHub Package feed.
+You can use either the **Credential** or **ApiKey** parameter of the `Publish-PSResource` cmdlet to publish packages to a GitHub Package feed.
 You must create a personal access token (PAT) with the necessary scopes enabled.
 For more information on scopes and permissions, see [About permissions for GitHub Packages][09].

 If you use the **Credential** parameter, the value must be a **PSCredential** object that contains